KayceP/ud036_StarterCode/README.md

 # Fresh Tomato.es - v0.1

 Welcome to Fresh Tomato.es!
 With this program you can easily generate a list of your favorite movie trailers, and add or edit your own.
-The code is meant to be easy to understand, and very customize able.
+The code is meant to be easy to understand, and very customizeable.

 ## Getting started